-As I travel in and around Washington, I frequently run across scenes that make me want to capture it for one reason or another.
+As I travel in and around Washington and the surrounding area, I frequently run across scenes that make me want to capture it for one reason or another.
 This page is just a collection of such photos.
 Some of these photos may eventually be incorporated into another page, but for now, they are just here for your (and my) enjoyment.

 The colors in Tumwater Canyon, between Stevens Pass and Leavenworth, seem to always be spectacular.
 This year (2018) was no different.
 I made a mid-week trip to capture this photo in October.